 The FHFA monthly HPI is calculated using home sales price information from mortgages sold to, or guaranteed by, Fannie Mae and Freddie Mac.
-From November 2016 to November 2017, house prices were up
+From November 2017 to November 2018, house prices were up 5.8 percent.

-Monthly index values and appreciation rate estimates for recent periods are provided in the table and graphs on the following pages.
-Complete historical downloadable data and HPI release dates for 2018 are available on the
+Monthly index values and appreciation rate estimates for recent periods are provided in the tables and graphs on the following pages.
+Downloadable data and HPI release dates for 2019 are available on the HPI page.

 Media: Corinne Russell (202) 649-3032 / Stefanie Johnson (202) 649-3030Consumers: Consumer Communications or (202) 649-3811